Season Summary: 2018

 Other notable events that occurred during the year included:

-· Michael Gibbons won his second JJ Liston Medal, tying with Richmond’s Anthony Miles, after winning it in 2016 and being runner-up in 2017;
+· Gibbons also won his second JJ Liston Medal, tying with Richmond’s Anthony Miles, after winning it in 2016 and being runner-up in 2017;

-· Jess Duffin won the VFLW Lambert-Pearce Medal and was named captain of the VFLW team of the year;
+· Jess Duffin won the VFLW Lambert-Pearce Medal and was named captain of the VFLW Team of the Year.
+Jasmine Garner was also selected in the VFLW Team of the Year;

 · Lachie George and Janet Dooley received VFL life membership, George for playing 175 games and Dooley for over 60 years voluntary service at Williamstown.
-The canteen at the ground is named in her honour;
+Janet retired at the end of the season and the canteen at the ground was named in her honour;

 · Life member Bill Hill passed away in Queensland on January 27 after retiring there in 1995.
 Bill was a volunteer and supporter in the 1960’s, 70’s and 80’s, primarily manning the players race on match days;